 By July 1925, Rotary had grown to more than 2,000 clubs and an estimated 108,000 members on six continents.

 Rotary’s reputation attracted presidents, prime ministers, and a host of other luminaries to its ranks — among them author Thomas Mann, diplomat Carlos P. Romulo, and composer Jean Sibelius.

 As Rotary grew, members pooled their resources and used their talents to serve their communities.
 The organization's dedication to this ideal is best expressed in its motto: Service Above Self.

 The Four-Way Test

-In 1932, Rotarian Herbert J. Taylor created The Four-Way Test, a code of ethics adopted by Rotary 11 years later.
+In 1932, Rotarian Herbert J. Taylor created The Four-Way Test.
 The test, which has been translated into more than 100 languages, asks the following questions:

 Of the things we think, say or do

 Is it the TRUTH?